 1. Finding the qualified talents

-With high demand and low supply, finding qualified candidates has been always among the most recognizable challenges in IT recruitment.
+With high demand and low supply, finding qualified candidates for software development, software testing jobs has been always among the most recognizable challenges in IT recruitment.
 The IT industry is booming with its implementation in many aspects of our daily lives, leading to the unprecedented requirement for IT job openings to be filled.
 This year alone, the world has witnessed the spiking number reaching 7 million of job positions in the IT industry.

 As opposed to this enormous number, the slugging market of IT talents cannot meet the requirements of IT firms, both in quantity and quality.
 The current number of candidates with qualifications and certificates to work in IT and computer science can only meet 50% of the market demands.